SYK-08/nuttx/README.md

     git config --global color.interactive auto
     git config --global color.status auto

-Checkout other settings
+Check out other settings

     git config --list

 ### Cloning NuttX Inside Cygwin

-If you are cloning the NuttX repository, it is recommended to avoid automatic end of lines conversions by git.
+If you are cloning the NuttX repository, it is recommended to avoid automatic end-of-line conversions by git.
 These conversions may break some scripts like configure.sh.
 Before cloning, do the following:

     git config --global core.autocrlf false